 Results of a Multicenter Randomized Double-Blind Placebo-Controlled Study to Assess the Benefit and Safety of Rosiglitazone in Preventing Atherosclerosis Progression After Coronary Artery Bypass Surgery in Type 2 Diabetes.
 Presented by Dr. Olivier Bertrand at the SCAI-ACC i2 Summit/American College of Cardiology Annual Scientific Session, Chicago, IL, March/April 2008.

-Clinical Topics: Cardiac Surgery, Diabetes and Cardiometabolic Disease, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Lipid Metabolism, Nonstatins, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging, Diet
+Clinical Topics: Cardiac Surgery, Diabetes and Cardiometabolic Disease, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Atherosclerotic Disease (CAD/PAD), Lipid Metabolism, Nonstatins, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging, Diet

 Keywords: Coronary Artery Disease, Myocardial Infarction, Atherosclerosis, Ischemic Attack, Transient, Diabetes Mellitus, Type 2, Body Weight, Glucose, Hemoglobin A, Glycosylated, PPAR gamma, Coronary Angiography, Saphenous Vein, Stroke Volume, Cholesterol, HDL, Hypoglycemic Agents, Lipoproteins, HDL, Coronary Artery Bypass, Thiazolidinediones, Fasting